-Quality is more than the sum of the processes, indicators, certificates and measurements – rather, it remains the quintessence of most long-term successful brands.
-This especially applies to knowledge-intensive companies from high-wage countries where the products have direct effects on human health, for premium brands, or for manufacturers of long-term capital goods.
-In increasing numbers of industries, quality is synonymous with the pursuit of perfection; ‘zero defects’ is a non-negotiable component of performance.
+Quality is more than the sum of processes, indicators, certificates and measured values - but still the core of most long-term successful brands.
+This is particularly true for knowledge-intensive companies from high-wage countries, where products have a direct impact on people's health, for premium brands or for manufacturers of long-term capital goods.
+In more and more industries, quality is synonymous with the pursuit of perfection and "zero defect" is a non-negotiable component of one's own performance.

-The flip side of the quality orientation is ‘over-engineering’ – perfection and improvement in areas that make no contribution to functionality and are not perceived by the customer as additional added value.
-In hard-fought, fast-moving markets, over-engineering is just as much a problem as the increasing, vice-like pressure faced by quality management.
-On the one hand, the quality requirements of customers are increasing all around the world.
-On the other, the margins for quality management are being constantly eroded: short product and development cycles and growing variant diversity limit the test times, the declining value-added depth requires quality controls across global supply chains and the increasing share of software and networked components massively increases product complexity.
-Faced with this, quality management must overcome the difficult balance between early integration in the Value creation process and effective firefighting measures, preventive and reactive activities, high Standards and quality costs, use of the latest technologies and the potential quality risks of networking and digitisation.
+The flipside of the quality orientation is "overengineering" - perfection and improvement in areas that no longer relate to functionality and are not perceived by customers as additional added value.
+In highly competitive, fast markets, overengineering is just as much a problem as the vice that quality management has to cope with.
+On the one hand, the quality requirements of customers worldwide are increasing.
+On the other hand, the scope for quality management is decreasing sharply: short product and development cycles and a growing number of variants limit testing times, the decreasing depth of added value requires quality controls across global supply chains, and the increasing share of software and networked components massively increases product complexity.
+Against this background, quality management must master the difficult balance between early integration into the value-added process and effective firefighting, preventive and reactive activities, high standards and quality costs, the use of the latest technologies and potential quality risks of networking and digitization.

 Quality improvement in the automotive industry

-Standards for operational excellence in an international group of plants
+Standards for operational excellence in an international factory network

 Quality in production

-A medical technology company wanted to reduce the number of defects in the production line of one of its top products by a factor of 10.
-Together with ROI, the company identified the appropriate starting points and ensured quality improvements that can also be scaled to other product lines.
+The highest quality standards are an indispensable part of day-to-day business in the pharmaceutical and life sciences industry.
+A medical technology company wanted to reduce the number of errors in the production line of one of its top products by a factor of 10.
+Together with ROI-EFESO, the company identified the right starting points and ensured quality increases that can also be scaled to other product lines.